nooelanag/JAVA_THREADS_PROJECT/README.md

 # Java_project
-This Java project was made by Daniel Lozano Uceda and I for our Systems Architecture class.
+This Java project was made by Noel Andolz Aguado and Daniel Lozano Uceda for our Systems Architecture class as a way to practice THREADS.
 It is based on game of thrones.